SUMALESH-KA/SUMALESH-KA/README.md

 <div align="center" font=Righteous>

 👋 Hi, I'm Sumalesh from Tamil Nadu, India.
-I'm a passionate individual with a deep interest in technology and software development.
-My skills include proficiency in Python, C, HTML, and CSS.
-I'm currently pursuing my academic journey and actively seeking opportunities to apply my knowledge and contribute to innovative projects.
-I'm dedicated to learning and mastering new languages and frameworks, with a particular focus on enhancing user experiences through my work.
+I'm a passionate Java Developer with expertise in Java, Spring, Spring Boot, and React.
+I'm currently pursuing my academic journey and constantly seeking opportunities to apply my knowledge and contribute to innovative and scalable projects.
+I am dedicated to learning and mastering new technologies, with a particular focus on building robust applications that deliver exceptional user experiences.
 Let's connect and collaborate to create impactful solutions together! 🚀

  </div>
 <div>
     <strong>👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech</strong><br>
     <strong>👩🏻‍🎓 Studing B.Tech Information Technology at the Bannari Amman institute of Technology, Erode</strong><br>
-    <strong>💭 Currently learning about Javascript</strong>
 </div>

  <div>